-When drafting an Option to Purchase Shares, it is important to focus on a number of key clauses, in particular:
+When drafting an Option Agreement, it is important for you to focus on the following:

 “Option Shares” means the shares that will be issued to the buyer when the option is exercised.
 In the Dragon Law app, you can choose to input a fixed number of shares or a percentage i.e. when new shares are issued, what per cent will these shares represent in the then entire issued share capital of the company?
 You should note that this “total issued share capital” is calculated on a fully diluted basis, i.e. all outstanding convertible instruments, notes, and warrants are assumed to be fully converted.

 “Exercise Period” means the period during which the option can be exercised.
 In the Dragon Law app, you will input the start date and the end date for this period.
 You can also add conditions to the exercise of option, i.e. those conditions that need to be fulfilled before the option can be exercised.
 In the Dragon Law app, you can specify that the condition is to achieve funding of a target amount (called a “Target Funding” in the document) or you can input any other conditions that apply in your case.

 “Option Purchase Price” means the price to be paid by the buyer for this option.
 It is different from “exercise price”.
 This price should be paid at the same time as the Option Agreement is signed.

 “Exercise Price” means the price per share to be paid when the option is exercised.
 In the Dragon Law app, the exercise price can be either a fixed amount or a price that is determined by dividing an agreed valuation by the number of issued shares in the company.

 Step 1: Create an Option Agreement on the Dragon Law app.

 Step 2: Check your constitutional document or consult your company secretary to confirm how to approve the execution of the Option Agreement (typically the issue of option needs to be approved by shareholders of the company).